-- \rightarrow What concrete short- and long-term activities are needed to reach the goals? - \rightarrow What adaptation activities can community members implement individually? - \rightarrow Which adaptation activities are collective and need to be guided by community institutions?
-Which institutions? - \rightarrow Which adaptation activities can be implemented with existing community resources? - \rightarrow For which activities do we need support?
-What potential funding streams might we tap?
-Do we need to consider an advocacy campaign?
+- → What concrete short- and long-term activities are needed to reach the goals? - → What adaptation activities can community members implement individually? - → Which adaptation activities are collective and need to be guided by community institutions?
+Which institutions? - → Which adaptation activities can be implemented with existing community resources? - → For which activities is support needed?
+What potential funding streams could be tapped?
+Should an advocacy campaign be considered?
 Who can provide needed external knowledge and skills?

-Sample for rmat for dev veloping ac tions ADAPTATION STRATEGY/ WHAT WILL BE DONE AT COMMUNITY LEVEL WHAT EXTERNAL ACTION/ SUPPORT IS NEEDED GOAL RESPONSE NOW LONG-TERM NOW LONG-TERM Secure food through agro- forestry and irrigated garden Farmer seed exchange Women Self-Help- Group to share seeds at special event in October Create annual seed exchange fair at village hall.
-Organized by farmers' cooperative and women groups Approach extension service for new variety seeds; farmers coop head Training on seed production and certification → Women's leader to approach NGO for support Hold Farmer Field Schools on variety selection trials commitments to implement the activities from any elected officials and representatives of groups who are present for this exercise.
+ADAPTATION STRATEGY/ WHAT WILL AT COMMUN NAL ACTION/ IS NEEDED GOAL RESPONSE NOW LONG-TERM NOW LONG-TERM Secure food through agro- forestry and irrigated garden Farmer seed exchange Women Self-Help- Group to share seeds at special event in October Create annual seed exchange fair at village hall.
+Organized by farmers' cooperative and women groups Approach extension service for new variety seeds; farmers coop head Training on seed production and certification → Women's leader to approach NGO for support Hold Farmer Field Schools on variety selection trials

+Facilitators may try to get commitments to implement the activities from any elected officials and representatives of groups who are present for this exercise.